MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ### Parameters

 The first parameter provided to editable is the editable object, such as a web link set, snippets, or the current page.
 The optional second parameter is to specify an attribute name or key within that object that is to be rendered and edited.
-This value may be the name of a table attribute, or a snippet name, for example.
+This value might be the name of a table attribute, or a snippet name, for example.

 After these initial parameters, the tag supports many optional named parameters.